WamWooWam/WinJSGraveyard/README.md

 # Why?
-I went digging around Windows 8.1 and noticed that many key Metro apps, including stuff like Mail, People, Calendar, Music, Videos and even Skype where written in JavaScript with the help of WinJS and the Windows Runtime platform, and as it turnsout they're all somewhat standard web applications, with a catch.
+I went digging around Windows 8.1 and noticed that many key Metro apps, including stuff like Mail, People, Calendar, Music, Videos and even Skype where written in JavaScript with the help of WinJS and the Windows Runtime platform, and as it turns out they're all somewhat standard web applications, with a catch.

 Almost every app uses a native binary of some kind, usually written in C++/CX and exposed to JS via a corresponding `.winmd` file,